-Secured.
-In secured mode, which is the default mode, the router inspects both TCP and UDP packets.
+- 8. Select an IPv6 Filtering radio button: - Secured.
+In secured mode, which is the default mode, the router inspects both TCP and UDP packets. - Open.
+In open mode, the router inspects UDP packets only. - 9.
+Click the Apply button.

 Set Up an IPv6 6to4 Tunnel Internet Connection